-Accompanied by an electronic percussionist, among the set highlights were the energetic neon drenched first single ‘Run All Night (Chase This Dream)’ and the more recent ‘Dangerous’ from the upcoming album ‘Synth Drivers’ which showcased a refined development of her MTV friendly sound.
+Accompanied by an electronic percussionist, among the set highlights were the energetic neon drenched first single ‘Run All Night (Chase This Dream)’ and the more recent ‘Dangerous’ from the upcoming album ‘Electric Heart’ which showcased a refined development of her MTV friendly sound.

 She certainly looked the part and her live persona can only grow stronger as she gains more live experience.

 For headliner KNIGHT$, it was to be an evening of celebration of ‘Dollars & Cents’, a contender for best electronic pop album of 2019 if ever there was one.
 Apart from the NEW ORDER derived electronic disco drive of ‘So Cool’, the set was largely drawn from the long player.

 From the Eurobeat thrust of ‘What We Leave Behind’ and the heavenly pop ‘Playin It Cool’ to the amorous ‘Gelato’ and the snappy ‘Alligator’, Knights was hitting that perfect beat, entering the audience and somehow managing to avoid getting mic feedback.

 Engaging the audience masterfully, Knights asked everyone who had travelled the furthest to be at the gig.
 At first, it looked like it was Claudia and Tiffany, both from Berlin.
 But the undoubted winner was Ana who had ventured all the way from New York.